 - Elon Musk

-- The inventor-cum-entrepreneur is known for his ambitious — some say wacky — projects involving rockets and artificial intelligence.
+- The inventor-entrepreneur is known for his ambitious — some say wacky — projects involving rockets and AI.
 See ColdFusion’s video in Become An Expert.

 - The other four being “the ship, the train, the automobile and the airplane”.